 Mohit Singh, Data & Analytics Consultant, Centric India — My current role is to be a data custodian for my clients.
 I help them make informed business decisions with real and near real-time data analysis and business intelligence, and pattern and trend analysis.
 I work on data discovery and establishing procedures for sharing and making data available for the stakeholders.

-Shannon Stickney, Local People and Change Lead, Columbus — This year, every single person’s world has changed drastically, and people are not operating under the same circumstances they were in the past.
+Shannon Stickney, Local People and Change Lead, Columbus — Every single person’s world has changed drastically, and people are not operating under the same circumstances they were in the past.
 I have seen this impact people’s receptivity to other changes, such as those in their work lives.
 I find guiding clients through this dynamic when they are introducing change is really important to gaining support and engagement.
 Sometimes we forget the cumulative effects that multiple changes can have on people.

 Natalie Bullock, People and Change Manager, Cincinnati — I am currently focusing on guiding clients on how to transition from Skype for Business to Microsoft Teams and helping them see the true value of the ability to communicate and collaborate virtually.
 In the midst of this remote or hybrid work environment, tensions can be high, and individuals can quickly find themselves at odds with one another simply due to miscommunication.
 I love guiding clients to see how often the situation is a perceived conflict rather than a true conflict and giving them the tools to reconcile and move forward stronger.
 Microsoft Teams is a wonderful tool to facilitate more effective communication and remove some of those opportunities for perceived conflict.